ericnerby/battleship-bot/README.md

 * Numerous functions/methods are included and called.
 Many of these functions have return values used by other parts of the application.
 * Regular expressions are used to validate user guesses and get them ready for conversion
 * Comments appear where clarification may be needed or to break up sections of code, and docstrings are applied throughout.

+## Project Structure and Development

+I spent most of my time up front developing modules for `ships` (and their `segments`), the `fleet`, which is a collection of ships, and the `board`, which is a collection of `spaces`.
+All of these modules come together in the `opponent` module, which is the heart of the game.
+This is where the computer's ships are randomly placed on one board and where the computer keeps track of its guesses on another board.

+Initially, I thought the board would be an *Ordered Dictionary* of *Ordered Dictionaries* so the spaces could be found in `whatever_board_instance['letter'][number]`, but as I started writing the `Opponent` class, this made everything way too complicated.
+Now instead, it's a simple *List* of *Lists*, and the `gameconversions` module takes care of converting between zero-indexed positions for the computer and the more familiar A1-J10 coordinates for the player.

+Once all those classes were constructed, I started building the main landing page, `app.py`.
+This is all more functional programming than the more object-oriented programming found in the modules, and this is where the help menu, player and computer turns, and main loop of the app are found.